Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     > **Note:** The list can be filtered and sorted.

 10. From the filter menu, select the **Resource Group** filter and **select all** under the Value.
-Again from the filter menu, select **Recommendations**, uncheck the **select all** option under the Value and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
+Again from the filter menu, select **Recommendations**, uncheck the **select all** option under the Value, and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
 You can also use the search area within the filter to better find across the list.
 When you are done exploring remember to clear your filter.

-    > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search results that means it is not loaded yet to recommendations and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
+    > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search results that means it is not loaded yet to recommendations and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
 If you don't see the data in **Recommendations**, you can note down this step number then continue to the next exercise and verify this later.

 11. Tags are a very common asset management feature within Azure.
 With the help of this feature, resources can be tagged using a Tag name and value.
 These assigned tags can organize your assets and categorize them with the help of filters.
 Let us now assign the following Tags:

   * Filter the **Resource type** column to include only **App Services or web services**: Select the **Resource type** filter and select **app services** under the Value and Click on **OK**
   * **Select** the checkboxes of the two app services named *asclab-fa-xx* and *asclab-app-xx*.
-(Here **xx** is the unique id of resource).
+(Here **xx** is the unique id of the resource).
   * From the top menu, click **Assign tags**
   * Assign `Environment` as the name and  `Production` as the value.
   * Click **Save**.

-   > **Note**: If you don't see App Services in Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this later.
+   > **Note**: If you don't see App Services in the Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this later.

    ![Inventory: Assign tags](../images/assigntagsv1.gif?raw=true)

 12. From the filter pane, remove the **Resource type** filter then go to **Add filter** and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
-You can also search for CVE, KB ID, name and missing update.
+You can also search for CVE, KB ID, name, and missing update.

 13. From the filter pane, remove the **Security findings** filter if you added in the previous step then from the top menu, click on **Open query**.